Position: Beyond Sensitive Attributes, ML Fairness Should Quantify Structural Injustice via Social Determinants: Tension Between Structural Justice and Sensitive-Attribute-Centered Mitigation

 \subsection{Assumptions in Our Analyses}

-For clear illustration through closed-formula theoretical derivation, we incorporate certain quantitative assumptions in our theoretical analyses of different admission procedures.

 \begin{assumption}[Region-Specific Demographic Makeup] Let us denote the sensitive attribute as $A$, where $a \in \Acal$ denotes under-represented minority (URM) applicant group, and $a' \in \Acal$ denotes non-URM applicant group.
-There are two regions where applicants reside in, rich and poor regions, with different demographic compositions from URM/non-URM groups,
+There are two regions where applicants reside in, rich and poor regions, with different demographic compositions,

-where the following inequalities hold true: \begin{enumerate}[label=(\arabic*),topsep=-1ex,itemsep=-1ex] \item geographic disproportion due to historical injustice, i.e., $\nicefrac{n_{a}^{(\mathrm{poor})}}{n_{a'}^{(\mathrm{poor})}} > \nicefrac{n_{a}^{(\mathrm{rich})}}{n_{a'}^{(\mathrm{rich})}}$, \item the definition of ``underrepresented minority'', i.e., $n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})} < n_{a'}^{(\mathrm{poor})} + n_{a'}^{(\mathrm{rich})}$. \end{enumerate} \end{assumption} \looseness=-1 Condition~\ref{asmp:region_specific_makeup:cond_historical_injustice} specifies that URM applicants are relatively more concentrated in the less well-off region due to historical injustice \citep{sowell2004affirmative,rothstein2017color,alexander2020new}.
+where the following inequalities hold true: \begin{enumerate}[label=(\arabic*),topsep=-0.5ex,itemsep=0ex] \item geographic disproportion due to historical injustice, i.e., $\nicefrac{n_{a}^{(\mathrm{poor})}}{n_{a'}^{(\mathrm{poor})}} > \nicefrac{n_{a}^{(\mathrm{rich})}}{n_{a'}^{(\mathrm{rich})}}$, \item the definition of ``underrepresented minority,'' i.e., $n_a^{(\mathrm{poor})} + n_a^{(\mathrm{rich})} < n_{a'}^{(\mathrm{poor})} + n_{a'}^{(\mathrm{rich})}$. \end{enumerate} \end{assumption} \looseness=-1 Condition~\ref{asmp:region_specific_makeup:cond_historical_injustice} specifies that URM applicants are relatively more concentrated in the less well-off region due to historical injustice \citep{sowell2004affirmative,rothstein2017color,alexander2020new}.
 Condition~\ref{asmp:region_specific_makeup:cond_URM} holds by definition, i.e., the total number of URM applicants is smaller than that for non-URM applicants.

 \begin{assumption}[Determinant of Academic Preparedness] Conditioning on the affluence of the region where the applicant resides in, the academic preparedness is conditionally independent from the sensitive attribute race.
 In other words, we have the following relation ($\indep$ denotes independence):